Chief Debora Black

 Deputy Chief Amy Bonney began her career with the Prescott Police Department in 1998.
 She served as a Patrol Officer and worked her way through the ranks until her promotion to Deputy Chief in 2016.
 During her career, Deputy Chief Bonney was awarded the Medal of Valor, and several other departmental and City awards.

 Deputy Chief Bonney is a proud member of the Prescott Kiwanis Club and serves on the Board of Directors.
-She is active in several other community organizations such as the Trauma Intervention Program of Prescott, and the FBI National Academy Associates Youth Leadership Program and the Arizona Leadership and Development Program.
+She is active in several other community organizations such as the Prescott Women Who Care, and the FBI National Academy Associates Youth Leadership Program and the Arizona Leadership and Development Program.

-Deputy Chief Bonney holds a Bachelor’s of Science degree from Northern Arizona University and graduated with the 257th session of the FBI National Academy in Quantico, Virginia.
+Deputy Chief Bonney holds a Bachelor’s of Science degree from Northern Arizona University, a Master’s degree in Public Administration from the University to Phoenix, and graduated with the 257th session of the FBI National Academy in Quantico, Virginia.